chococandy63/tilekit-preview/README.md

 ## Milestone 3
 > Local LLM story.
-- [ ]  WONNX runtime integration with node graph engine for Local LLMs deployment
+- [ ]  Burn framework backends' integration with node graph engine for Local LLMs deployment

 ## Milestone 4
 > Hosting support for models with Cloudflare AI
-- [ ]  Integration with Cloudflare AI for larger LLM models.
+- [ ]  Integration with Cloudflare AI for larger LLM models

 ## Milestone 5
 > Support for native targets
-- [ ] Cross-platform interoperable layer for the engine.
+- [ ] Cross-platform interoperable layer for the engine

 ---